PFPC summit series

 Event Highlights:

-• Learn about local food justice efforts
+• Learned about local food justice efforts

-• Enjoy art that reflects community values
+• Enjoyed art that reflected community values

-• Network with fellow changemakers
+• Networked with fellow changemakers